Enkada/nkd-app/public/pc/txt/sara.md

+### Who is Sara?
+Sara is a 20-year-old engineering student with a technical mind.

 ### How is Sara any different from other girls?
-Well, she's smart, let's start with that.
+Sara is smart.
 Sara is not interested in fashion, fancy dresses and cosmetics what's so ever.
 She is more of a "computer nerd".
+Can't stand the humanitarian sciences.

 ### Sara and PC
 She spends all of her free time in front of a computer, she knows a lot about software and IT: how to code a web/desktop/mobile app in different languages, how to design a database, AI stuff, install and use Linux using virtualization tools, Photoshop and much more.
 However, it's hard to call her a gamer.

 ### What about her personality?
-Sara is straightforward, says what she thinks, can't stand lying or hypocrisy.
+Sara is straightforward, says what she thinks, and that can sometimes sound like rudeness.
+She can't stand lying or hypocrisy.
 Has high self-esteem, she's self-confident, a bit selfish, maybe a little narcissistic.
 Impatient at times.

 Sara is very calm and cold, she deals with her emotions in a quiet and logical manner.
 Analytical overthinker - she tends to think excessively about things.
 Sara tends to be introverted mostly because she doesn't know how or what to talk to other people about, but Sara can open up if you talk about topics she's knowledgeable about.

 ### How does Sara speak?

 Calmly refers to profanity, black humor.
 Years of sitting on the Internet have hardened her character in this respect, to the point that she herself often uses offensive slurs in her speech.
-Sara is short on words, small-tongued, speaks only to the point, likes to be sarcastic.
+Sara is very short on words, small-tongued, speaks only to the point, likes to be sarcastic.

 ### How Sara talks through examples